Vivian Beer

-Vivian Beer is an American designer of metal furniture.
-Her furniture and sculptures primarily take on contemporary and abstract forms focusing on creating objects that interfere with the landscape.
+Vivian Beer (born 1977) is an American designer of metal furniture.

 Early life

-In 1977, Beer was born in Bar Harbor, Maine.
+Beer was born in 1977 in Bar Harbor, Maine.

 Education

 In 2000, Beer received a bachelor's degree in sculpture from the Maine College of Art in Portland, Maine, graduating with honors. in 2004 she received a master's degree in Metalsmithing from the Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 She has participated in artist residencies since 1996.

 Career

-Beer's artwork is often a blend of one of her passions - automotives - and other hardware, typically metal, to create unique and stylish pieces of furniture.
+Beer's artwork is often a blend of automotives and other hardware, typically metal, to create unique pieces of furniture.
 Her studio uses many of the same tools an auto body shop would have to mend and paint cars.
 Her designs involve many complex curves that are not easy to replicate using steel.
 She must hammer, bend, and then curve the material on an English wheel.
 Next, they are welded, sandblasted, and finally painted into the desired shapes - all by hand - by Beer.
 Her projects often include abstract style benches, chairs, and other outdoor sculptures with sleek finishes.
 Her work is often a collaboration of the surrounding nature and culture of where it will be placed.
 The variety of designs, textures, patterns, and colors in her assortment of work express this goal.
-Beer has become a master at crafting hard material into impressive functioning pieces of art.